marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/conversation/conversation-overview.md

 The PII obfuscation feature identifies and removes any form of sensitve user information from a conversation response.
 Simply enable PII obfuscation on input and output data to protect your privacy and scrub sensitive details that could be used to identify an individual.

-The PII scrubber obfuscates user information such as:
+The PII scrubber obfuscates the following user information:
 - Phone numbers
 - Email addresses
 - IP address
+- Street Address
+- Credit Cards
+- SSN
+- ISBN
+- Mac Address
+- SHA1 Hex
+- SHA256 Hex
+- MD5 Hex

 ## Demo